-- b.
-Does the Lead Agency use donated funds to meet match requirements?[ ]
+DRAF1 4/19/24 ii. ☐ Donated to a separate entity(ies) designated to receive donated funds.
+If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: Click or tap here to enter text . \boxtimes No. es the Lead Agency certify that, if State expenditures for pre-Kindergarten programs used to meet the MOE requirements, the following is true: • The Lead Agency did not reduce its level of effort in full-day/full-year child care services. • The Lead Agency ensures that pre-Kindergarten programs meet the needs of working parents. • The estimated percentage of the MOE requirement that will be met with pre- Kindergarten expenditures (does not to exceed 20 percent). • If the percentage is more than 10 percent of the MOE requirement, the State will coordinate its pre-Kindergarten and child care services to expand the availability of child care. des ava plic pre-Kindergarten funds may also serve as MOE funds as long as the State can scribe how it will coordinate pre-Kindergarten and child care services to expand the pilability of child care while using public pre-Kindergarten funds as no more than 20 cent of the State's MOE or 30 percent of its matching funds in a single fiscal year. doe xpenditures for pre-Kindergarten services are used to meet the MOE requirement, es the Lead Agency certify that the State or Territory has not reduced its level of effort ull-day/full-year child care services?
 Yes.
-If yes, identify the entity(ies) designated to receive donated funds:i. [ ] Donated directly to the state. - ii. [ ] Donated to a separate entity(ies) designated to receive donated funds.
-If checked, identify the name, address, contact, and type of entities designated to receive private donated funds:

-- c.
-Does the Lead Agency certify that, if State expenditures for pre-Kindergarten programs are used to meet the MOE requirements, the following is true: - The Lead Agency did not reduce its level of effort in full-day/full-year child care services. - The Lead Agency ensures that pre-Kindergarten programs meet the needs of working parents. - The estimated percentage of the MOE requirement that will be met with pre-Kindergarten expenditures (does not to exceed 20 percent). - If the percentage is more than 10 percent of the MOE requirement, the State will coordinate its pre-Kindergarten and child care services to expand the availability of child care.

-Public pre-Kindergarten funds may also serve as MOE funds as long as the State can describe how it will coordinate pre-Kindergarten and child care services to expand the availability of child care while using public pre-Kindergarten funds as no more than 20 percent of the State's MOE or 30 percent of its matching funds in a single fiscal year.

-If expenditures for pre-Kindergarten services are used to meet the MOE requirement, does the Lead Agency certify that the State or Territory has not reduced its level of effort in full-day/full-year child care services?